lit/lit.dev/packages/lit-dev-content/site/docs/ssr/server-usage.md

   import {render} from '@lit-labs/ssr/lib/render-with-global-dom-shim.js';
   ```

-Note: Loading the DOM shim globally introduces `window` into the global space which some libraries might look for in determining whether the code is running in a browser environment.
+Note: Loading the DOM shim globally introduces `window` into the global scope.
+Some libraries might use the presence of `window` to determine whether the code is running in a browser environment.
 If this becomes an issue, consider using SSR with [VM Module](#vm-module) instead.

 ### VM Module
 Lit also provide a way to load application code into, and render from, a separate VM context with its own global object.